 Many offenses that do not require proof of a dishonest act or false statement to establish an element of the offense may in fact involve such a dishonest act or false statement.
 Imagine, for example, two defendants, each of whom lied to the owner of property in order to gain access to that property.
 The two defendants then took the property away without the owner's consent, with the intent to deprive the owner of the property.
 One defendant is charged with larceny, which does not require proof of a false statement, while the other is charged with fraud, which does require proof of a false statement.
 Without Rule 609(a)(1), the fraud defendant could be impeached with his prior conviction, but the theft defendant could not, even though they engaged in identical conduct.
-Much like the oft-maligned categorical approach that defines "crimes of violence" only by the elements of the offense as opposed to the actual conduct of the defendant, a bright line rule that allows impeachment by prior convictions only by reference to the elements of the offense, and not the conduct of the defendant, makes little sense.
+Much like the oft-maligned categorical approach that defines "crimes of violence" only by the elements of the offense as opposed to the actual conduct of the defendant, a bright line rule

-1 Similarly, obstruction of justice does not require deceit or dishonesty as an element of the offense.
+&lt;sup>1 Similarly, obstruction of justice does not require deceit or dishonesty as an element of the offense.
 Yet obstruction of justice often entails dishonest conduct, such as lying to authorities.
 Without Rule 609(a)(1), a defendant could be impeached with a conviction for making a materially false statement to an agent or officer, but not if the same conduct was prosecuted as obstruction of justice.